chatnoir-eu/chatnoir-resiliparse/docs/man/parse/lang.rst

   FastText: 18.7s
   Langid: 150.81s

-Resiliparse's performance advantage comes mostly from the fact that the language detector does not need to tokenize the text or build a vocabulary map at all, which makes it very low-latency, independent of the vocabulary size, and guarantees a fixed memory ceiling.
+Resiliparse's performance advantage comes mostly from the fact that the language detector does not need to tokenize the text or build a vocabulary map at all, which makes it very low-latency, independent of the vocabulary size, and guarantees a fixed memory ceiling and linear runtime complexity.

+The enormous speed obviously comes at the cost of some accuracy compared to other state-of-the art language detection models.
+For most languages, you can expect an F1 of 90-99%+ (96% accuracy over all supported languages) on inputs of at least one paragraph or longer.
+Some extremely similar languages (such as Danish and Norwegian) tend to perform worse than that, but also if the input text is extremely short, you will see a performance drop.
+On single sentences or tweets, about 70-85% F1 are realistic for languages with Latin alphabets, 85-99% for more idiosyncratic writing systems.
+If you need higher accuracy than that (particularly on short text snippets), you may want to use a more sophisticated model, such as FastText.
+You can also combine both models and use Resiliparse with a (very) conservative out-of-place rank cutoff for high-precision/low-recall pre-filtering and then use FastText for samples above that cutoff threshold.

 Supported languages are:

-  af, an, ar, as, az, ba, be, bg, bn, bo, br, bs, ca, ce, cs, cv, cy, da, de, dv, el, en, eo, es, et, eu, fa, fi, fo, fr, fy, ga, gd, gl, gu, ha, he, hi, hr, hu, hy, ia, id, io, is, it, ja, jv, ka, kk, km, kn, ko, ku, ky, la, lb, li, lt, lv, mg, mk, ml, mn, mr, ms, mt, my, ne, nl, nn, no, oc, or, pa, pl, ps, pt, rm, ro, ru, sa, sc, sd, sh, si, sk, sl, so, sq, sr, su, sv, sw, ta, te, tg, th, tk, tl, tr, tt, ug, uk, ur, uz, vi, vo, yi, zh
+  af, ar, as, az, ba, be, bg, bn, bo, br, ca, ce, cs, cv, cy, da, de, dv, el, en, eo, es, et, eu, fa, fi, fo, fr, fy, ga, gd, gl, gu, ha, he, hi, hr, hu, hy, id, io, is, it, ja, jv, ka, kk, km, kn, ko, ku, ky, la, lb, lt, lv, mg, mk, ml, mn, mr, mt, my, ne, nl, no, or, pa, pl, ps, pt, rm, ro, ru, sa, sc, sd, si, sk, sl, so, sq, sr, sv, sw, ta, te, tg, th, tk, tl, tr, tt, ug, uk, ur, uz, vi, vo, yi, zh